mnagy94/jexer/README.md

 ![Xterm SGR-Pixel Mouse](/screenshots/xterm_pixel_mouse.gif?raw=true "Xterm SGR-Pixel Mouse")

-A new sixel encoder is in the works for Xterm, which should look a lot better.
-This encoder is inspired in part by [chafa's](https://hpjansson.org/chafa/) high-performance principal component analysis based sixel encoder.
+A new sixel encoder was introduced in version 1.6.0, and looks and performs much better.
+This encoder was inspired in part by [chafa's](https://hpjansson.org/chafa/) high-performance principal component analysis based sixel encoder.